niehusst/MapTextSynthesizer/README.md

 ## Acknowledgments

 * [Jerod Weinman](https://github.com/weinman) for his unwavering support as a mentor and guide through this project.
-* [Anguelos](https://github.com/anguelos) for a starting base synthetic image generator in their fork of [opencv_contrib](https://github.com/anguelos/opencv_contrib/blob/gsoc_final_submission/modules/text/samples/text_synthesiser.py).
+* [Anguelos Nicolaou](https://github.com/anguelos) for a starting base synthetic image generator in their fork of [opencv_contrib](https://github.com/anguelos/opencv_contrib/blob/gsoc_final_submission/modules/text/samples/text_synthesiser.py).
 * [Behdad Esfahbod](https://github.com/behdad), a developer of both Pango and cairo, for a number of functions he wrote in [cairotwisted.c](https://github.com/phuang/pango/blob/master/examples/cairotwisted.c) which we use to curve pango text baselines using cairo.